-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

 Dental services are those services provided by a dentist to preserve teeth and meet the medical needs of the member.
-Dental services must be provided by a dentist licensed by the State Board of Dental Examiners and enrolled as a Medicaid provider with Texas Medicaid & Healthcare Partnership.
-The managed care organization (MCO) service coordinator arranges the needed dental services for STAR+PLUS Waiver (SPW) members with licensed and enrolled dentists.
+Dental services must be provided by a dentist licensed by the State Board of Dental Examiners and enrolled as a Medicaid provider with Texas Medicaid & Healthcare Partnership (TMHP).
+The managed care organization (MCO) service coordinator arranges the needed dental services for STAR+PLUS Home and Community Based Services (HCBS) program members with licensed and enrolled dentists.

-The MCO must discuss with the SPW member any available resources to cover the expense of dental services and consider those resources before authorizing dental services through SPW.
-If dental services are on the individual service plan, the MCO must authorize and coordinate a referral to a dental provider within 90 days of request by the member, unless there is documentation that the member requested a later date.
+The MCO must discuss with the STAR+PLUS HCBS program member any available resources to cover the expense of dental services and consider those resources before authorizing dental services through STAR+PLUS HCBS program.
+If dental services are on the individual service plan (ISP), the MCO must authorize and coordinate a referral to a dental provider within 90 days of request by the member, unless there is documentation that the member requested a later date.

 6510 Allowable Dental Services